xpack/xpm-js/README-MAINTAINER.md

 - repeat and possibly manually edit `package.json` until everything is up to date

+Note: keep `node-fetch` to 2.6.1, the new 3.x requires Node.js 12.x.

 ### Check Git

 In this Git repo: